Skip to main content

 • support running multiple ad-hoc jobs in parallel

-The Python SDK provides the same advantages as Conveyor run but for workloads running outside of Airflow.
+The Python SDK provides the same advantages as conveyor run but for workloads running outside of Airflow.
 For full details on the SDK, take a look at the documentation.

 Prerequisites